 With the appropriate audience lists, ad message, and bid modifiers in place, you will have a campaign strategy that your competitors can’t beat.

 Google has shifted the primary focus from intent to customers.
 Like Melissa Mackey correctly predicted for 2017; “I’m thinking more ‘audiences’ and less ‘keywords’ than ever before.”

 And why not?
 After everything we’ve discussed, it’s a no-brainer; there isn’t a single campaign structure in the world that will generate profits if it’s not targeting the right audience.

-Google used their infinite data and proprietary tools to introduce their own third-party audiences.
+Google used its infinite data and proprietary tools to introduce their own third-party audiences.

 Instead of solely relying on your own data and findings, you can now apply Google’s predefined audiences to better target your potential customers.

 Use Google’s Audience Insight Report to discover opportunities and obtain the perfect blend between your own remarketing audience insights and Google’s defined audiences.
-Efficient use of both will guarantee an increase in ROI by converting qualified potential customers throughout all the stages.
+The efficient use of both will guarantee an increase in ROI by converting qualified potential customers throughout all the stages.

 To learn everything there is to know about Audience Targeting, read Brad Geddes’ blog.